What's a Bocce Ball Made of ??

 Here is an example of a set that is sold all over the web

 Thinking that these might be a good deal for our customers we purchased some sets to inspect.
 We would never post a product on our site if we did not see it first and know that it was something we would be proud to own.
 No you won't find it on our site, yes they are made in China, yes one of the photos above is of this set.
 Its a very cheap set and is because the balls are way undersized.
-This means that about a 1/3rd less material is required to make them so they should be cheaper, the balls in the photo must have been digitally "improved" in a big way, because the balls are really a dull red and green color.
+This means that about a 1/3rd less material is required to make them so they should be cheaper, the balls in the photo must have been digitally "improved" (PhotoShoped)in a big way, because the balls are really a dull red and green color.
 OK for kids but for adults familiar with a correctly sized ball, we believe you will be disappointed.
 Can you believe it some sites actually call these a Tournament set!!.
+They are advertised as "premium, standard size, regulation size, tournament, professional, competition etc" NONE of those claims are true.
+They are 90mm dia and have a small 40mm target ball.
+Yes they are cheap and they should be for the size and materials used.
+Warranty, there is none.

 Note: This page and indeed all information on this site is copyrighted material and not to be used in any form without Playaboule's written permission.
 That copyright includes all the wording and the images.